Cricket in Pakistan: Domestic cricket

 The six regional teams (operated by respective six cricket associations) ensure that the affairs of the associations at city level are regulated.
 They frame policies that will develop cricket at the grassroots, manage club cricket in collaboration with the 90 city associations and also oversee intra-city competitions.
 The teams are responsible for revenue generation through sponsorship, marketing and strategic collaborations with business conglomerates.
 Each of the six regional teams have a chief executive officer and a management committee that has been tasked with supervising all cricketing activities.
 These changes have been made by the PCB in order to decentralise the administrative body so that it can limit itself to a supervisory role by delegating responsibilities related to the development of the sport to the provincial associations.
 This tiered structure has been enshrined in the PCB constitution.

 An nationwide inter-city franchise T20 tournament, the Pakistan Super League, was inaugurated in 2016.
 In 2021, a franchise T20 tournament based in Kashmir was launched, titled the Kashmir Premier League.

-Regional domestic tournaments

-The main regional domestic cricket tournaments in Pakistan for men are contested by six elite regional teams with the cricket season starting in October and concluding in March.
-Second XI teams of the six regional teams compete in parallel competitions, and there are age group pathway tournaments at national, regional and local level.
-The elite tournaments are: